1jour1vin

 About the estate:

 Lucien Guillemet, a discreet and affable man, manages his estate with the utmost care.
 Here, there is nothing flashy about the cellars or even the bottles.
 The wine is nonetheless one of the appellation’s most exciting classic expressions.
 It ages beautifully in the bottle, eventually revealing itself to be graceful and very silky.
-The consistency of recent vintages has led us to award it a second star this year.
+The consistency of the most recent vintages has led us to award it a second star this year.

 James Suckling